coq/ceps/text/069-coq-roadmap.md

   efficient, by making sure that their work will be supported by other developers, including reviewers.

-- It helps contributors to know what are the important axes where their contribution is most likely to be welcome and where they can expect the most support from the Coq developers.
+- It helps contributors to know in what areas their contribution is likely to get the most support from the Coq developers.

 - It helps highlighting the axes where more resources are needed, and